hazimtimimi/global_report/README.md

 ## Use

-Make sure you have your version of `set_environment.r` set up (see notes further below).
+Make sure you have your version of `set_environment.r` set up and saved in the project root folder (see notes further below).

 **To create an .RData file from the database, do in R:**
 ```